0ldeuboi/Chocolatey_Package_Installer/README.md

 # Choco Autoinstaller

-Script to install several packages defined in the config files, provided by [chocolatey](https://chocolatey.org/) Run Run_To_Start.bat in administrator mode.
+Script to install several packages defined in the specified app lista, provided by [chocolatey](https://chocolatey.org/) Run Run_To_Start.bat in administrator mode.